beerd7017/dennis-stepp-blog/content/post/flywayGradle.md

-title = "Flyway, Gradle, Oracle JDBC" description = "How to setup the Flyway Gradle plugin and connecting to an Oracle Database." date = "2017-10-11" categories = ['Automation', 'Programming', 'Database'] tags = ['Gradle', 'Oracle', 'Flyway', 'Maven', 'Productivity'] thumbnail = "img/posts/flywayGradle/gradlephant.png"
+title = "Flyway, Gradle, Oracle JDBC" description = "How to setup the Flyway Gradle plugin and connecting to an Oracle Database." date = "2017-10-11" categories = ['Automation', 'Programming', 'Database', 'Productivity'] tags = ['Gradle', 'Oracle', 'Flyway', 'Maven', 'Java', 'IntelliJ IDEA'] thumbnail = "img/posts/flywayGradle/post_main.png"
 +++

 I'm writing this blog post to hopefully help out some poor soul who is trying to automate their Oracle database deployments using the [Flyway](https://flywaydb.org) plugin for [Gradle](https://gradle.org/).
 This was kind of a pain to accomplish because at the time of this post the documentation was scattered about and difficult to piece together.
 Let's take care of that. ``</rant>``